transcom/mymove/docs/adr/0046-build-only-pull-requests-in-circleci.md

 * `+` Easy to implement, just a project setting in CircleCI
 * `+` Should reduce our CircleCI costs significantly by only building PR branches
 * `+` CircleCI usage reduction will buy us time before having to review all stages of the pipeline
+* `+` Encourage people to push more often not just when ready for review
 * `-` Lose the ability to have our branches run in CircleCI without creating a PR

 ### Keep building all branches and review build pipeline